 Certification demonstrates to donors and partners, as well as the public, your organisation’s commitment and competence in the area of child safeguarding.

-Among the growing list of organisations been awarded KCS Level 1 Certification are SOS Children’s Villages, the Donkey Sanctuary and Tearfund.
+Among the growing list of organisations awarded KCS Level 1 Certification are SOS Children’s Villages, the Donkey Sanctuary, Mother’s Choice and Tearfund.
 The higher and much more challenging KCS Level 2 Certification was achieved in 2020 by The American School in Japan.

-“Your team was great to work with, putting fresh eyes on what we do, spend time with us, and provide us with a recommendation report that gives us tailored ways we can continue to improve our processes is just as valuable as the certification itself!
+“Your team was great to work with, putting fresh eyes on what we do, spending time with us, and providing us with a recommendation report that gives us tailored ways we can continue to improve our processes is just as valuable as the certification itself!
 This felt like a partnership with Keeping Children Safe, and we are grateful for your engagement!”

 Megan Kelly, Compassion International

 Certification shows your organisation’s commitment to tackling child abuse.
-The benefits of include
+The benefits include

 - External verification by experts that child safeguarding measures are ‘fit for purpose’

 - Award of the internationally recognised KCS kite mark, a visible symbol of quality performance in child safeguarding